genevalab/c4L_phylogenetics/README.md

 mb YOURALIGNMENT.nex

 ```
-Once your submission script is saved all it take to submit a MrBayes jobs is to run:
+Once your submission script is saved, all it take to submit a MrBayes jobs is to type:

 ```
 sbatch run_mrbayes.nex